cbellone/cbellone.github.io/content/blogs/2023-08-17-devoxx-registration.md

 Our node pool is composed by `e2-standard-4` instances (4vCPUs, 16GB of RAM), and we use the smallest Cloud SQL PostgreSQL instances available (1vCPU, 3.75GB of RAM).

-## Configuration for Devoxx Belgium
+## How we prepared for the load

+### Alf.io Deployment configuration

-To manage the high load, we have configured the Alf.io deployment to have 4 replicas, spread across a total of 3 nodes.
+We have configured the Alf.io deployment to have 4 replicas, spread across a total of 3 nodes.
 The Alf.io container is assigned a memory request/limit of 1024MB and no CPU requests/limit, ensuring sufficient CPU resources for fast container restarts in case of errors.

+### Refactoring the Invoice Number Service

+In compliance with Belgian law, companies are required to use sequential numbers when generating invoices.
+Cancelled invoice numbers need to be recycled to maintain the sequential integrity.

+While this country-specific logic is not supported by alf.io, [Stephan Jannsen](https://twitter.com/stephan007), the organizer of Devoxx Belgium, developed an external microservice that implements this particular requirements.

+This microservice is invoked by alf.io whenever there's a need to create a new invoice, leveraging the capabilities of our [Extension Engine](https://alf.io/docs/reference/extensions/).

+During the past year, we identified a potential concurrency issue within this component.
+To address this, Stephan decided to improve this service with the goal of eliminating any potential race conditions.
+For further details, you can refer to his [initial blog post](https://www.linkedin.com/pulse/invoice-generation-logic-devoxx-stephan-janssen) and the subsequent [follow-up post](https://www.linkedin.com/pulse/devoxx-invoice-generator-v2-stephan-janssen), which incorporates suggestions contributed by members of the Devoxx community.

 ## Everything happened in 30 seconds